Don's Plum: Plot

-Jeremy spots a prominent female producer he once auditioned for and introduces himself.
+Jeremy spots a prominent female producer for whom he once auditioned and introduces himself.
 She drunkenly flirts with him and suggests a meeting the next day for a sexual encounter.
 As the group watches a woman slap her boyfriend during an argument, Derek becomes particularly silent.
-Jeremy presses him for details, leading Derek to reveal his discomfort, rooted in his father’s suicide, which he attributes to his mother’s abuse.
+Jeremy presses him for details, leading Derek to reveal his discomfort rooted in his father's suicide, which he attributes to his mother's abuse.
 Derek retreats to the bar, followed by Sara, who empathizes with him due to her own familial struggles.
-The two begin to make out at the bar, but Sara eventually pulls away, which upsets Derek briefly.
+The two begin to kiss at the bar, but Sara eventually pulls away, which briefly upsets Derek.
 He apologizes and asks to be left alone, but Sara becomes aggressive, leading to an argument that ends with Sara breaking down in the bathroom over her personal failures.

-Ian and Jeremy argue over Derek’s trauma, which escalates into a physical fight.
+Ian and Jeremy argue over Derek's trauma, and it escalates into a physical fight.
 Derek arrives and breaks it up.
-The group then leaves the diner, walking down the street in high spirits, excited about another night at Don's Plum.
-In mid-credits scenes, Amy is shown vandalizing Jeremy’s car in retaliation, slashing his tires.
+The group leaves the diner, walking down the street in high spirits, excited about another night at Don's Plum.
+Amy vandalizes Jeremy's car in retaliation, slashing his tires.
 Brad and Sara walk away together, with Brad expressing interest in seeing her again, while Ian and Juliette look forward to their next date.